 Additionally, I am interested in understanding the genetic mechanisms of reproductive isolation and species formation in yeast.
-In a breakthrough study, we discovered that by repressing just two genes (SGS1 and MSH2) during meiosis, we could dramatically increase hybrid fertility between two diverged yeast species, Saccharomyces cerevisiae and S. paradoxus.
+In a key study, we discovered that by repressing just two genes (SGS1 and MSH2) during meiosis, we could dramatically increase hybrid fertility between two diverged yeast species, Saccharomyces cerevisiae and S. paradoxus.
 This genetic manipulation raised hybrid gamete survival from less than 1% to 32%, comparable to non-hybrid crosses.
 This finding demonstrates that anti-recombination is the principal cause of hybrid sterility between these species.

 By overcoming this barrier, we produced viable, euploid hybrid gametes with recombinant genomes from highly diverged parents.
 This discovery not only advances our understanding of speciation but also provides a valuable tool for yeast researchers.
 It enables the creation of hybrid strains with novel properties, facilitates trait mapping across species, and opens new possibilities for both basic research and biotechnology applications.